Close

 • Visit the Founders Heritage Park- it’s a life-size village that replicates one of the early pioneers, including stores, machinery and more.

-• If you’re wanting to spend a longer time in sunny Nelson, the Abel Tasman Coast Track is one of New Zealand’s Great Walks, which will take an extra 3-5 days on top of your itinerary.
+• If you want to spend a longer time in sunny Nelson, the beachy Abel Tasman Coastal Track is one of New Zealand’s Great Walks, which will take an extra 3-5 days on top of your itinerary.

 • Golden Bay is known for its golden sand along the coastline, making it a great place to relax at the beach.

 The west coast of the South Island is truly breathtaking for its rugged terrain, steep mountains, and amazing waterfalls.
-Haast Pass (State Highway 6) must be mentioned for its stunning scenery between Haast and Wanaka.
-State Highway 6 routes from Hokitika to Wanaka with more photo opportunities than your camera has space for.
+Haast Pass (State Highway 6), between Haast and Wanaka, has to be mentioned for its stunning scenery and more photo opportunities than your camera has space for.

 Things to do on the West Coast: